 The Student Conservation Association Northwest Programs

+SCA's Seattle Community Program connects high school-aged youth from all backgrounds with their local environment, providing work experience, career skills and job readiness training.
 Students also gain leadership capabilities, strengthen their self-confidence and esteem, and embrace an enduring ethic of stewardship.
-Strategically built as a graduated continuum, SCA's Seattle community conservation programs are geared toward specific age groups at progressing levels of participation, challenge and growth:
+Strategically built as a graduated continuum, SCA's Seattle Community Program provides progressive levels of participation, challenge and growth.

-SCA's Conservation Internships and Corps are geared toward college-age and older volunteers who want to gain valuable on-the-job experience by working alongside experienced natural resource management
+SCA's Conservation Internships and Corps are geared toward college-age and older volunteers who want to gain valuable on-the-job experience by working alongside experienced natural resource management staff.

 Recent Successes and Current Challenges

 The Seattle Community Program is a school year and summer program that engages 150 students each year.
 Summer participants are paid to allow equitable participation regardless of family income, and to provide a realistic alternative to a summer job.
 These youth learn and work in an intensive program that explores conservation through four initiatives: food systems; habitat; water quality; and climate change.
 Each focus area is explored through Civic-Engagement, Leadership Opportunities, Equity & Diversity, and Career-Development.
 Youth members provide local parks and public spaces with hundreds of conservation service hours.

 In 2014, high school-aged youth in the Seattle Community Program directly benefited local communities by maintaining parks, supporting volunteer-run urban farms, and by providing habitat restoration.
 In the summer season alone, 86 youth spent a total of hundreds of hours of environmental education, worked on over 7,100 hours of hands-on service projects, and spent almost 500 hours learning job-readiness skills.